 Weaving their way across England’s landscape, canals are perhaps the epitome of the Slow Travel movement.
 Whether you take to the waters or remain with two feet firmly on the towpath, these tranquil waterways encourage you to slow down, savour your surroundings and reconnect with nature.

-So, if you’re looking for ways to pack in your daily dose of exercise and get some much-needed fresh air while you’re at it, why not consider one of these picturesque canal walks?
+So, if you’re looking for ways to pack in your daily dose of exercise and get some fresh air while you’re at it, why not consider one of these picturesque canal walks?

 Kennet & Avon Canal

 Passing through the gorge-like and forested Limpley Stoke Valley, the Kennet and Avon Canal attracts visitors with its stirring Cotswolds’ backdrop.
 Indeed, explorers of the area are spoilt for choice, with the entire length of the canal and its towpath between Bradford-on-Avon and Bath accessible to boaters, cyclists and walkers.

 Within a matter of three miles, the canal boasts two aqueducts – the Avoncliff and Dundas – carrying water sky high over the railway and the Avon.
 Both notable feats of engineering, their existence stopped the requirement for numerous locks and makes a boat journey much less arduous.

 Recommended walk: Brassknocker Basin and the two aqueducts